ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 To use the new driver you need to switch both your support/galil/master and ioc/master submodules onto the "update_to_3_4" branch and remake support/galil/master and ioc/master/GALIL.

-in ioc/master/GALIL there is a file  utils/SetupR3Axis.bat  that will initialise the Galil in the ibex office with appropriate parameters so you can move it, run it after you have started the ioc/master/GALIL ioc
+in ioc/master/GALIL there is a file  utils/SetupR3Axis.bat  that will initialise the Galil in the ibex office with appropriate parameters so you can move it, run it after you have started the ioc/master/GALIL ioc (likely you will only need to run it once as things should then get autosaved locally and applied subsequently)

 ## Changes from previous driver versions